 Cataracts are responsible for over half of all global blindness, affecting 18 million people worldwide.
 Yet for as little as £20 they can be treated and peoples’ sight, as well as their livelihoods, are restored.
 This makes cataract surgery one of the most cost effective poverty interventions.

-We chose to work in rural areas with a high incidence of blindness and limited access to eye care.
-Our goal is simple; to work with eye hospitals to eliminate curable blindness by ensuring people have access to high quality eye surgery and ophthalmic care.
+We work with partners in rural areas where there is a high incidence of cataract blindness and limited access to eye care.
+Our goal is simple; to support eye hospitals to eliminate cataract blindness by ensuring people have access to high quality eye surgery and ophthalmic care.

-Nigeria has only 4 charitable eye hospitals.
-These lack of services combined with extreme levels of poverty mean the majority of rural poor affected by blindness are frequently forced to remain blind or resort to unsafe treatment methods.
+Nigeria has just four charitable eye hospitals.
+This combined with extreme levels of poverty mean the majority of rural poor affected by blindness are frequently forced to remain blind or resort to unsafe treatment methods to restore sight.

 We work alongside the Tulsi Chanrai Foundation in the southern Nigerian state of Cross River where people are economically very poor and an estimated 40,000 are blind, mostly due to bilateral cataracts.

 Our work identifies those in need through mobile eye screening camps and ensures transport to and from hospital is provided so that thousands of cataract surgeries can be performed, completely free of charge.

 In one day, a surgeon operated on 3 generations of the same family; a grandmother, her daughter and granddaughter.
 The grandmother had never seen her granddaughter before.Col G R Prasad, Chief Operating Officer, Tulsi Chanrai Foundation